AvinashS97/reactJs/src/source.md

 Can lead to more re-renders if not optimized, although React handles this efficiently in cases.

 # V52- useEffect Hook
-The useEffect hook in React is used for handling side effect in functional components.
+The useEffect hook in React is used for handling side-effect in functional components.

     < useEfffect(()=> {
       //Your side effect code here